peckb1/advent-of-code/README.md

 * Day 21
   * This has been one of the more enjoyable "look at input" items when determining the stopping point(s) and finding the first/last

+#### 2019

+* Day 07
+  * This one took me a hot minute to figure out how I wanted to have the amplifiers talk to each other constantly.

 #### 2021

 * Day 07